 This morning I’ve woken sounding like a foghorn which I am finding quite entertaining despite the fact that I only have the cat to talk to as everyone else is still asleep.
 The cat is pretending to be interested in my voice in exchange for food (what could possibly go wrong?).

-Week 7 of 48 allocated (part time) doctorate weeks (Day 8 of 192): read week six by clicking here
+Week 7: read week six by clicking here

 Doctorate assignment words written (total needs to be 5000.00) – a few scribbled notes….it will all come together in time *NODS*